cyberholics/Machine-Learning-Zoomcamp-Midterm-Project/README.md

 ### Images
  > This is a folder of images I used in this project
 ### Pipfile and Pipfile.lock
  > These are dependencies management files used to create a virtual environment for the machine learning project.
+This is to ensure the reproducibility of the project.
 ### credit card fraud detection.ipynb
  > This is a Jupyter notebook that contains the codes I used for data preparation, EDA(Explanatory data analysis), model training/selection, and hyperparameter tuning.
 It also contains code for saving the final model.
 For this, I used pickle.
 ### Dockerfile